websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/creating-and-managing-forms/forms-field-types-reference.md

 ![A date picker offers  handy way to select a date.](./forms-field-types-reference/images/06.png)

 As of Liferay 7.4, the Advanced configuration of the Date Field includes Validation.
+You can put limits on the dates users can enter (e.g., numbers from 1-10, email addresses, etc.) by using the [validation options in the field's Advanced configuration](./validating-text-and-numeric-field-entries.md).

 ![Enter validation rules for date fields.](./forms-field-types-reference/images/26.png)

-Validation options include

-**Accepted Date:** Require that the selected date be a future date, a past date, or a specified range.

-**Starts From/Ends On:** In the case of future dates, define the date picker Start From date.
-For past dates, define the Ends On date.
-Configure whether the date picker should use the Response Date (the date that the user is filling out the form) or a custom date for this value.
-Both Starts From and Ends On must be configured for a date range validation.

-**Error Message:** The error message can be customized to better suit the specific validation rule.

 ### Multiple Selection